If you're looking to add some intrigue to an upcoming Vancouver Canucks game, putting a little money down on the team may do the trick.

 Vancouver's status for any given game will largely depend on the opponent and location.

-The Canucks, for example, would be a favourite in a home game against the Seattle Kraken.
+The Canucks, for example, would be a favourite in a home game against the San Jose Sharks.
 But Vancouver would be an underdog if it hosted the Toronto Maple Leafs.

-It would also be an underdog on the road against the Edmonton Oilers.
+It would also be an underdog on the road against the Calgary Flames.